ajeetraina/labspace-developer-productivity/labspace/06-secure.md

 ## ✅ Recap

-You watched a real app go from **2 critical and 26 high CVEs on the `node:18` base** to a smaller, hardened image with the critical and high vulnerabilities eliminated — without changing a line of application code.
+You watched a real app go from **3 critical and 110 high CVEs on the `node:18` base** down to **0 critical and 2 high** on the slim image — without changing a line of application code.
 Then you ran that image with the runtime hardened: non-root, read-only filesystem, dropped capabilities.
 And you saw how to bake continuous scanning into CI so the same posture holds for every commit.

 Five practices, one app, measurable wins each time.